opentoolset/clustervas/README.md

 * Support for parallel vulnerability scanning through loading multiple nodes of OpenVAS containers in parallel
 * Remote access to one or more node managers via provided SDK for a completely distrubited solution
 * Support for remote management of OpenVAS scanning process with delegation of GMP commands through SDK
-* TLS securith with mutual certificate authentication between cluster managers and orchestrators
+* TLS securith with mutual certificate authentication between node managers and orchestrators
-* Control of cluster manager at runtime with provided command line interface
+* Control of node manager at runtime with provided command line interface